GrimLink/mage/README.md

 We welcome contributions to Mage!
 Fork the repository, make your changes, and submit a pull request.

+## License

+Mage is licensed under the MIT License.
+See the LICENSE file for details.

 [n98-magerun2]: https://github.com/netz98/n98-magerun2
 [Hyvä license]: https://www.hyva.io/hyva-themes-license.html
 [Yireo_ThemeCommands]: https://github.com/yireo/Yireo_ThemeCommands